 11) Coastal Europe: A lot of variety is packed into this 16-day voyage that starts out in Lisbon and works its way northeastward calling Spanish, French, English, Belgian and Dutch ports with just one day at sea.
 Destinations ashore include UNESCO sites at Santiago de Compostela, Mont St. Michel and the Frisian Islands; the wine county upriver from Bordeaux; World War II history on the French coast; three of the Channel Islands – Guernsey, Jersey and the tiny utterly charming Duchy of Sark; medieval Brugge and ending in Amsterdam.
-In April/May 2018 he 14-day itinerary has similar ports but does not call at Brugge or Amsterdam and ends in Portsmouth, England.
+The 14-day itinerary has similar ports but does not call at Brugge or Amsterdam and ends in Portsmouth, England.
 Another all Spanish itinerary (apart from a call at Porto) begins in Barcelona and sails south, around through the Strait of Gibraltar up the west coast, and across the north coast as far as Bilbao.

 Ship: SEA ADVENTURER

 11A) Wild & Ancient Britain: A 14-day cruise nearly circumnavigates the British Isles leaving from Portsmouth, England and calls at Falmouth, Isles of Scilly, then islands off Ireland, islands off the West Coast and to the north of Scotland, ending in Aberdeen.
 The highlights are seabirds galore, numerous Neolithic monuments, unusual natural features, and architectural treasures.

 Ship: OCEAN ADVENTURER

 12) The Baltic: A comprehensive 17-day itinerary departing London for ports in Germany, and a Kiel Canal Transit, then Denmark, Poland, Lithuania, Latvia, Estonia, Russia, Finland and ending in Stockholm.

 Ship: ISLAND SKY